 In 1977 the association was given responsibility for regulating water skiing in the harbour by the Harbour Board with the support of the Harbour Master at the time, Captain Thompson.

 The Association joined British Water Ski (then the British Water Ski Federation) in the following year.

-The "Fingers" on the 'H' flexed in waves so this raft was converted to the same shape as we have now in 1994.
+The "Fingers" on the 'H' flexed in waves so, in 1994, it was converted to the same shape as we have now.

 Winter storms in 2000-2001 caused break-up and structural failure

 of the 1993 raft and it was replaced in 2001, built again using members time